Posts

 Crisp Blistered Okra Recipe is a simple and fast okra dish that is crunchy, flavorful, and not at all slimy.
 Some like it better than fried.
 There is nothing like fresh okra in the summertime.
 I love okra any way you can cook it, but blistered okra could become my favorite way to eat it.
 This okra is super easy to make and takes very little prep work.
 What keeps the okra crisp and does not release its juices which can be gummy, is to not add any water (liquid) when cooking the okra.
 Another tip is to heat the avocado oil, firing hot but not burning, and then add the okra.
 This renders the crisp outside to the okra and a tender inside.
 This is also how I cook mushrooms, which makes a great compliment to the okra.
 Once the okra is cooked, stop stirring it.
 Continuing to stir the okra will change the texture of the okra, which is why it is best to cook the okra just before serving.
 The seasoning is straightforward, salt and pepper with a pinch of red pepper flakes.
 Montreal ste

-Fun and Easy Roasted Whole Caramelized Carrots, a classic, super simple side dish to grace holiday meals and family dinner tables.
-The dish calls for a few straightforward ingredients that enhance the purest flavor of the carrots.
+Fun and Easy Roasted Whole Caramelized Carrots are a classic, super simple side dish for holiday meals and family dinner tables.
+Fun and Easy Caramelized Whole Carrots The dish calls for a few straightforward ingredients that enhance the purest flavor of the carrots.
 I love everything about roasted root vegetables, especially how easy and quick they take to roast.
 While they are hanging out roasting in the oven, I can prepare other dishes to go with them.
-These roasted whole carrots are fun to make, just peel them and toss them in a mixture of seasonings, brown sugar, and avocado oil.
+These roasted whole carrots are fun to make.
+Peel them and toss them in a mixture of seasonings, brown sugar, and avocado oil.
 The carrots' natural sweetness and the deep seasoning flavor are excellent.
-The small amount of brown sugar compliments the mild sweetness of the carrots.
-Honey is an option too.
+The small amount of brown sugar complements the mild sweetness of the carrots.
+Honey is also an option.

-Spring Asparagus Salad with Tangy Avocado Lemon Vinaigrette is a spring salad that comes together quickly with fresh taste with fresh vegetables and zing in the vinaigrette, which makes someone think it is perfect for a side dish.
+Spring Asparagus Salad is a salad that comes together quickly with a fresh taste, fresh vegetables, and zing in the vinaigrette, which makes someone think it is perfect for a side dish.
+Tangy Asparagus Salad Fresh asparagus salad is one of my favorite spring salads.
+It has a light and flavorful crunch and is drizzled with a tangy lemon avocado vinaigrette dressing.
 Spring is on its way!
 And I am getting ready with my Asparagus Salad with Tangy Avocado Lemon Vinaigrette.
 It is beautiful, fresh, healthy, and so vibrant.
-My spring salad is made with simple, fresh ingredients, asparagus, cucumbers, and chili peppers.
-The salad is drizzled with an amazing avocado lemon vinaigrette.
+My spring salad has simple, fresh ingredients, asparagus, cucumbers, and chili peppers.
+The salad is drizzled with a fantastic avocado lemon vinaigrette.
 The dressing only takes minutes to make and adds so much freshness.

 Creamy Baked Mashed Potatoes